tbroyer/blog.ltgt.net/_posts/2023-04-30-climate-friendly-software.md

 <aside role="doc-pullquote presentation" aria-hidden=true>Pick servers in carbon-neutral or low-carbon datacenters first, then optimize your architecture and code.</aside>

+For the networks, our actions are probably limited to reducing data usage, <q>not because it reduces immediate emissions (it doesn't), but to avoid the need for rapid expansion of the network infrastructure</q> (I'm quoting [Wim Vanderbauwhede][] here, from a private conversation).

 For the end-users' devices, it's more complicated, but not out of reach: we want users to keep their devices as long as possible so, put differently, we must not be responsible for them to change their devices.
 There will always be people changing devices "for the hype" or on some scheduled basis (or just because the vendor stopped pushing security updates, [some form of planned obsolescence](https://en.wikipedia.org/wiki/Planned_obsolescence#Software_degradation_and_lock-out "Wikipedia: Planned Obsolescence: Software degradation and lock-out"), or can't be repaired; two things laws could alleviate), but there are also many people who keep them as long as possible (because they're eco-conscious or can't afford purchasing a new device, or simply because they don't feel the need for changing something that's still fully functioning.)